 Resonance (vocal tone)

-“The physiologic gesture gives rise to the acoustic output”.
+“The physiological gesture gives rise to the acoustic output”.
 Fred Minifie, PhD, CCC/SLP

 Resonance can be described as the tone quality and placement of the sound.
 It is the result of different harmonics blending together and being influenced by different textures, surfaces and sizes, breath support and levels of articulatory tension.
 Two different guitars might sound different as a result of being a slightly different size, being made of different wood, the sound hole being a different size, or the way a string is plucked or strummed.
 So too with the human voice – it is played within a vessel of different size, shape and textures.
 In general, the female voice tends to have a heady more forward focused tone while the male tone tends to “play” more in the chest or lower throat.
 Light and dark are other words that might be employed in the difference in tone.
 Resonance, along with voice quality, is one of the aspects of voice that help a listener recognize an individual’s personal sound.
 Sandy has developed a set of solutions to resonance challenges that allow a client to go through a self-assessment and sound by sound diagnosis in order to approach each variable with knowledge and confidence.